DataSF/datasf.github.io/blog/_posts/2020-01-08-unlocking-analytical-capacity-with-power-bi.md

 In 2017 DataSF embarked on a landscape review of dashboarding tools, deciding on Power BI for its ease of use, robust and integrated ETL (data wrangling), and orientation to self-service while still scaling to enterprise grade service.
 To support it, we developed a robust suite of trainings for analysts, a department Power BI accelerator, analyst centered documentation, regular office hours, and started an online community of practice to knit everyone together.

 The results have been astounding, and we want to share out a small sample of the great work analysts have done.
 We are proud to launch a new [Power BI showcase](https://chosen-rail.cloudvent.net/showcase/powerbi/) page alongside our [DataScienceSF showcase](https://datasf.org/showcase/datascience/).
-Inside you can read 3 brief case studies of how departments are leveraging PowerBI to save time, increase revenue, and promote transparency.
+Inside you can read 3 brief case studies of how departments are leveraging Power BI to save time, increase revenue, and promote transparency.

 Learn how the: